RasaHQ/rasa/docs/dataformat.rst

         }
     }

-In markdown data format, lookup table filenames are indicated as a single `*` element
+In markdown data format, lookup table filenames are indicated by specifying a single file path directly after the lookup header.

     # lookup:plates
-    * data/test/lookup_tables/plates.txt
+    data/test/lookup_tables/plates.txt

-whereas direct elements are inserted by `-` tokens
+whereas elements are inserted by `-`, `*`, or `+` tokens

   # lookup:plates
   - beans